-- vmo2015-005-054_a

-- 1. Passenger's seat

-- 2. Integrated backrest
+- 1. Passenger's seat - 2.
+Integrated backrest

-Without its passenger's seat, the vehicle becomes a ONE RIDER vehicle (1-UP model) and NO PAS-SENGER must be allowed on vehicle.
+Without its passenger's seat and with the glove box equipped, the vehicle becomes a ONE RIDER vehicle (1-UP model) and NO PAS-SENGER must be allowed on vehicle.

 Indicates a potential hazard that, if not avoided, could result in serious injury or death.